some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The configuration option may be used to transport arbitrary configuration strings.
+The configuration option shall be used to transport arbitrary configuration strings.
 This allows to encode additional information like the name of a service or its configuration.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_152